junxit/us-congress-bills-112/bill.md

   >       - **(v)** $540 for each application for the reissue of a patent.
   >     - **(C)** *Applicability of other provisions* The provisions of paragraphs (3) and (4) of section 111(a) relating to the payment of the fee for filing the application shall apply to the payment of the fee specified in this paragraph with respect to an application filed under section 111(a).
 The provisions of section 371(d) relating to the payment of the national fee shall apply to the payment of the fee specified in this paragraph with respect to an international application.
   >     - **(D)** *Refunds* The Director may by regulation provide for a refund of any part of the fee specified in this paragraph for any applicant who files a written declaration of express abandonment as prescribed by the Director before an examination has been made of the application under section 131.
-  >     - **(E)** *Applications subject to secrecy order* A search of an application that is the subject of a secrecy order under section 181 or otherwise involves classified information may be conducted only by Office personnel.
-  >     - **(F)** *Conflicts of interest* A qualified search authority that is a commercial entity may not conduct a search of a patent application if the entity has any direct or indirect financial interest in any patent or in any pending or imminent application for patent filed or to be filed in the Office.
   >   - **(2)** *Other fees*
   >     - **(A)** *In general* The Director shall establish fees for all other processing, services, or materials relating to patents not specified in this section to recover the estimated average cost to the Office of such processing, services, or materials, except that the Director shall charge the following fees for the following services:
   >       - **(i)** For recording a document affecting title, $40 per property.